TerraformingCloud/Terraform-With-Github-Actions/README.md

-# tf-cicd
+# Azure - Terraform - Github Actions

-Automating Terraform deployments on Azure using Jenkins
+**Automate infrastructure deployments on Azure with Terraform and Github Actions**